mahmoodmazum/messman/README.md

 the sub contitent who reside in mess.
 So many cost and calculation involving there.
 This application give them a relief to make their life easier.

-This application has been developed by using android studio
+This application has been developed by using android studio.